vanhoangkha/Networking-fundamentals/Day24_Etherchannel.md

 - If ALL of ASW1s INTERFACES were FORWARDING, LAYER 2 LOOPS would form between ASW1 and DSW1, leading to a Broadcast STORM (Bad!)
 - Other links will be unused unless the active link fails.
 In that case, one of the inactive link will start forwarding.

-An ETHERCHANNEL (in Mạng Cấu trúc mạng diagrams) is represented like THIS (circle around multi-connections)
+An ETHERCHANNEL (in Network Cấu trúc mạng diagrams) is represented like THIS (circle around multi-connections)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4c2cfcf8-57f2-4907-8322-2f26cc7dc7e4)

-- ETHERCHANNEL groups multiple channels together to act as a SINGLE Giao diện
+- ETHERCHANNEL groups multiple channels together to act as a SINGLE Interface
-- STP will treat this GROUP as a SINGLE Giao diện
+- STP will treat this GROUP as a SINGLE Interface

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a48bed14-11b4-42ba-965a-9724598d3b69)